Multiply robust estimation for causal survival analysis with treatment noncompliance: Applications to the ADAPTABLE pragmatic clinical trial

 \subsection{Description of data and intention-to-treat analysis}

 We evaluate the comparative effectiveness of two aspirin dosing strategies, 325 mg versus 81 mg per day, in the ADAPTABLE trial.
-The ADAPTABLE trial began patient enrollment in 2016, and included 15,076 participants with established atherosclerotic cardiovascular disease that were randomly assigned in a 1:1 ratio to take the high dose and low dose.
-The participants were followed up until June 2020, with a median duration of follow-up time at 26 months and an interquartile range from 19 to 35 months.
-During follow up, 2,493 paticipants withdrew consent from study or discontinued aspirin intake, and were excluded from our analysis.
-Table \ref{tab:baseline} summarizes the baseline covariates among the $n=10,030$ complete-case participants that we used for our analysis to illustrate the main issue of noncompliance.
-Our data include all participants who neither have missing values in their baseline characteristics nor drop out from the study.
-In our dataset, all baseline characteristics are well balanced, ensuring to a certain extent that the exclusion of incomplete cases (drop out and missing covariates) does not affect the validity of randomization.
+The ADAPTABLE trial began patient enrollment in 2016, and included 15,076 participants with established atherosclerotic cardiovascular disease that were randomly assigned in a 1:1 ratio to take the high dose or low dose.
+The participants were followed up until June 2020, with a median duration of follow-up time at 26 months and an interquartile range from 19 to 35 months. { Web Table 2 summarizes the baseline characteristics among all $n=15,076$ participants stratified by the treatment assignment, which suggests that all baseline characteristics are well balanced in both treatment arms.}